One Piece: Pirate Warriors 4: Development

-On July 5, 2019, the game was announced at Anime Expo 2019 with a reveal trailer.
+On July 5, 2019, the game was announced at Anime Expo through a reveal trailer.

-On February 11, 2025, in celebration of a successful 4 million sales, ports to the PlayStation 5 and Xbox Series X/S were announced, along with the announcement of additional downloadable content which will be decided by fan votes.
-On August 9, it was announced that Enel, a returning character; King, a new character from the Wano Country Arc; and Z from One Piece Film: Z had the most votes and would be added as playable characters in a future update.
+On February 11, 2025, in celebration of four million sales, ports to the PlayStation 5 and Xbox Series X/S were announced, along with the announcement of additional downloadable content, the contents of which were to be decided by fan votes.
+On August 9, it was announced that Enel (a returning character), King (a new character from the "Wano Country" arc), and Z (a character from One Piece Film: Z) had the most votes, and would be added as playable characters in a future update.
 A port for Nintendo Switch 2 was announced on September 13, 2025.

 Reception

 Critical response

-IGNs Mitchell Saltzman gave the game a score of 8 out of 10, saying "Pirate Warriors 4 is a great One Piece-flavored spin on the Musou genre with a deep roster and simple but fun combat".
+IGNs Mitchell Saltzman stated that "Pirate Warriors 4 is a great One Piece-flavored spin on the Musou genre with a deep roster and simple but fun combat".